Stable equivalences and homological dimensions: Stable equivalences of centralizer matrix algebras

-\begin{Rem}{\rm (1) Under the assumptions that the ground field is algebraically closed and algebras considered have neither nodes nor semisimple direct summands, Corollary \ref{homdim} (1) and (3) were shown by Mart\'inez-Villa in \cite{MV2}.
+\begin{Rem}{\rm (1) Under the assumptions that the ground field is algebraically closed and algebras considered have neither nodes nor semisimple direct summands, Corollary \ref{homdim} (1) and (3) were showed by Mart\'inez-Villa in \cite{MV2}.
 But Corollary \ref{homdim} removes all of these restrictions for centralizer matrix algebras.
-Moreover, for an arbitrary field $R$, it follows from \cite[Lemma 4.8]{lx1} that the dominant dimensions of the centralizer matrix algebras over $R$ of $c$ and $d$ are equal if $c$ and $d$ are $S$-equivalent.

 (2) In general, stable equivalences do not have to preserve dominant, finitistic and global dimensions.
 This can be seen by the stable equivalence between $A:=\mathbb{Q}[x]/(x^2)$ and its node-eliminated algebra $A'$ which is isomorphic to the $2$ by $2$ upper triangular matrix algebra over $\mathbb{Q}$.
 Hence Corollary \ref{homdim} reflects special features of centralizer matrix algebras and also shows that the $2\times 2$ upper triangular matrix algebra over a field $R$ is the non-example of centralizer matrix algebra of the smallest dimension over $R$. } \end{Rem}